ecotte/rt-gateway-log/README.md

 - Fabric items initial setup
 - Script deployment and setup in the gateway nodes
+- Connect Fabric Items
 - Report deployment

 ## Requirements and estimated workloads

 - Powershell 7+
 - Microsoft Fabric Capacity of F16 or higher (the capacity size needed will depend on the amount of logs sent and processed by the system)
-- Service Principal with Member access to the Workspace and Admin
+- Service Principal with Member access to the Workspace and Power BI API Permission "Tenant.Read.All" for extracting the Gateway Information

 ## Fabric initial setup